stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 Some examples may be:

-- How many vCPUs to use for hte container
+- How many vCPUs to use for the container
 - Which data volumes hsould be used
 - Which IAM role should be used to allow access for AWS Batch to communicate with other AWS services
 - Mount points